C0deDaedalus/Newton-Notepad-UI/README.md

     ![ToolBar in action](https://github.com/C0deDaedalus/Newton-Notepad-UI/blob/master/newton-notepad-ui3.gif "Toolbar")
 6. Theme Picker at the bottom right.
 7. Much interseting things on the way.

-## What NOT It is
-It's **`not an iplementation of a text-editor in browser`**.
-Though you can create a fully functional Browser based Text-Editor.
-So, You cannot open files, or print , save , export , or cut , copy , paste , or formatting bold , or underline, italics.

-*' The Only thing you can do is just write.'*
-Maybe you can use it as a Clipboard or Note taking for a while in browser.

 ### Have fun with it.
 You are Welcomed to fork this Repository and further create a fully functional Browser Based Text-Editor.